SaganahVS/Brain_tumor_segmentation/README.md

-Here's a properly formatted version of your **Brain Tumor Classification System** project documentation, with clear sections and Markdown-friendly formatting for use in a `README.md` or documentation file:

----

 # 🧠 Brain Tumor Classification System

 This project implements a Brain Tumor Classification System using **Convolutional Neural Networks (CNNs)** to detect tumor types from MRI images.
 It uses a custom-trained model and features an interactive **Gradio UI** for image-based predictions.